wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 1. Access the lab environment from your web browser.

-    The lab environment page is displayed, the lab environment contains seven (7) Linux VMs, including **student**, **instana** and OpenShift Container Platform (OCP) Cluster VMs.
+    The lab environment page is displayed below.
+The lab environment contains seven (7) Linux VMs, including **student**, **instana** and OpenShift Container Platform (OCP) Cluster VMs.
 The VM **student** is the one with the Graphical User Interface (GUI) for you to access and work in this lab.
 The RedHat OpenShift Cluster VMs that hosts the  IBM WebSphere Automation solution.